|

 that is more secluded.

-unless at least one additional box is provided upstairs.
+unless at least one additional box is provided in the home

-Providing solely a basement box almost always leads to litter
+Providing solely a basement/garage box almost always leads to litter

 box issues which are usually impossible to correct by the owner, once the cats